Littoral combat ship: Reduced procurement and early retirement

 In February 2020, media reports stated that the U.S. Navy proposed to retire the first four LCSs in 2021 as part of a cost-savings measure.
 If approved, these would have been USS Freedom and USS Fort Worth from the Freedom class, and USS Independence and USS Coronado from the Independence class.

-On 18 June 2021, Naval News reported that, in a report to Congress, the Navy planned to inactivate Fort Worth, Coronado, Detroit and Little Rock in Fiscal Year 2022 and put them on the Out of Commission in Reserve (OCIR) list.
+In June 2021, Naval News reported that, in a report to Congress, the Navy planned to inactivate Fort Worth, Coronado, Detroit and Little Rock in Fiscal Year 2022 and put them on the Out of Commission in Reserve (OCIR) list.
 In the final budget Congress forbade the Navy from retiring the three Freedom class ships in Fiscal Year 2022.
 By May 2022, the Navy shifted its plans to decommission nine LCS warships in Fiscal Year 2023, citing their ineffective anti-submarine warfare system, their inability to perform any of the Navy's missions, constant breakdowns, and structural failures in high-stress areas of the ships.

+As of January 2026, in light of China's expanding fleet, the Navy had canceled plans to retire seven LCS hulls and will keep a fleet of 28 of the ships.
+It envisions their use in the mine clearing mission, replacing the Avenger class and is experimenting with using them as a support platform for robotic aircraft and ships.

 Foreign sales

-Saudi Arabia and Israel both expressed an interest in a modified version of the Freedom variant, the LCS-I, but Israel dropped out of this project in favor of a new frigate design to be built in Israel.
-Interest by Saudi Arabia in LCS continues however.
+In 2012, Saudi Arabia and Israel both expressed an interest in a modified version of the Freedom variant, the LCS-I. In 2022, Israel dropped out of this project in favor of a new frigate design to be built in Israel.
+Interest by Saudi Arabia in LCS continued.
 Media reports indicate that Saudi Arabia could buy two to four ships of Lockheed Martin's Freedom-class LCS variant as part of the Saudi Arabian Naval Expansion Program II—a program to modernize the nation's oldest warships operating in the Persian Gulf.
-On 22 May 2017, as part of an arms deal between the United States and Saudi Arabia, the acquisition of four Multi-Mission Surface Combatant (MMSC) ships based on the Freedom-class LCS was announced.
+In May 2017, as part of an arms deal between the United States and Saudi Arabia, the acquisition of four Multi-Mission Surface Combatant (MMSC) ships based on the Freedom-class LCS was announced.

 In October 2010, the Taiwanese navy showed interest in procuring U.S. littoral combat ships, to replace aging s.
-In November 2023, Taiwanese media reported that Taiwanese navy was planning to procure littoral combat ships with support from the Legislative Yuan.
-However, the Taiwanese Navy denied the plan.
-According to analysts, the probability of introducing LCS to Taiwan was low due the incompatibility with existing naval infrastructure and combat system, high maintenance requirement, high cost of sustainment, and the possibility of introducing propaganda opportunity for China considering LCS's poor reputation.
+In November 2023, Taiwanese media reported that the Taiwanese navy was planning to procure littoral combat ships with support from the Legislative Yuan.
+The Taiwanese navy denied the plan.
+According to analysts, the probability of introducing LCS to Taiwan was low due the incompatibility with existing naval infrastructure and combat system, high maintenance requirement, high cost of sustainment, and the possibility of introducing a propaganda opportunity for China, considering LCS's poor reputation.

 Japan will design its own version of the Independence class.
 The warship concept was unveiled in the defense trade-show MAST Asia 2017.

-The Royal Malaysian Navy has also built its littoral combat ship based on the Gowind-class design, named Maharaja Lela-class frigate.
+The Royal Malaysian Navy has built its littoral combat ship based on the Gowind-class design, named Maharaja Lela-class frigate.